 Funny thing though, as we’ve moved to smarter and smarter buildings and the seemingly inevitable “IoT-ification” of life, we find that there’s a disconnect between cloud intelligence and the built environment.
 It’s as if we’ve hit our equivalent of the uncanny valley —the one that separates life-like robots from human acceptance.
 How is it, for instance, that a perfectly-optimized building system can be undermined by a poorly shaped hallway?
 The IoT devices and sensor networks all point to perfection in the environment, but people still complain that it’s stuffy.
 Or the fact that we can analyze terabytes of data and yet still can’t understand why our electric bills are high.
 It seems that we may be at the point where our software could use a little help.

 The reality is that technology can only do so much.
-Maybe the guy in the basement is just what we need.
+Maybe the onsite facilities person is just what we need.

 Let’s explore, for instance, the notion that we’ve deployed a massive IoT network into a large building.
 Everything in the building is perfectly monitored via sensors and there’s a fair-to-high amount of control.
 I used to work in such a building and you know what?
 We still got out of our chairs to see what was going on.
 We still got too hot or too cold sitting in our offices.
 Not because we didn’t have five lighting settings and control over our individual office temperature—we had all that—it was because sometimes we just felt hot or cold for inexplicable reasons.
 And it was the Facilities guy that made it better.
 Sometimes it was a matter of him (or her) standing in the office and deciding that it was stuffy —sort of like the ultimate sensor.
 More often than not, even with massive instrumentation, the Facilities guy is the one that knows that the building just “isn’t working today.”